sxjczzl/Homebrew-brew/docs/Kickstarter-Supporters.md

 This list is still incomplete as we need addresses for everyone who receives a physical reward.
-Kickstarter recommends asking only when we are ready to ship (to avoid changes of address) so we can't ask for more names/URLs until then.
+Kickstarter recommends asking only when we are ready to ship (to avoid changes of address) so we can’t ask for more names/URLs until then.

 These mind-blowing people supported our Kickstarter by giving us £450 or more: